-The Institute limits its exposure to credit risk by adherence to an approved Investment Policy and only investing in liquid securities and only with counterparties that have a solid credit rating in consultation with the Board and other advisors.
+The Institute limits its exposure to credit risk by adherence to an approved Investment Policy, overseen by Grattan Institute's Investment and Governance Committee, and only investing in liquid securities and only with counterparties that have a solid credit rating in consultation with the Board and other advisors.
 Management does not expect any counterparty to fail to meet its obligations.